Paul Gough: Television, film and radio

 As a broadcaster, Gough worked for a decade as a television presenter, researcher and associate producer on a range of creative arts programmes and documentaries, including the award-winning documentary Redundant Warrior, about the photographer Don McCullin.
+He is often invited on to BBC and commercial channels to comment on the arts, appearing on BBC R4 'The Moral Maze', 29 June 2024, as expert witness on 'Price versus Value in Arts and Culture'.
 Gough also has a credit for design research in the Aardman Animations feature film, Chicken Run.

 Academia

 In addition to appointments on education and research panels in UK, Europe, Hong Kong and New Zealand, Gough was Deputy Vice-Chancellor at the University of the West of England, Bristol; and for six years, 2014-2019 Vice-President at RMIT University, Melbourne, Australia.
-In 2020, Gough became Principal and Vice-Chancellor of Arts University Bournemouth.
+In Australia Gough was Chair of RMIT Training and Chair of the Board of RMIT Europe, the university overseas operations based in Barcelona.
+In 2019, Gough was appointed Principal and Vice-Chancellor of Arts University Bournemouth.
+After 40 years in UK and international higher education he retired in January 2025.
+Gough was awarded an Honorary Fellowship of UWiC, Cardiff (2009), he was appointed an Honorary Doctor of Arts, UWE Bristol (2014) and became Honorary Professor in the School of Art, RMIT (2020 to present).